BenPotel/P3-Booki/README.md

-# booki - Responsive one page design
+# Booki - Responsive one page design